brettinternet/brettinternet.github.io/content/notes/_index.md

 {{< note title="Aug.
 2024 update" >}}
 As a parent with limited time, I've simplified to using my phone's built-in notes app for quick capture.
-Sometimes convenience trumps optimal workflow—the stage of life I'm in calls for it.
+Sometimes convenience trumps optimal workflow and the stage of life I'm in calls for it.
 {{< /note >}}